gkjohnson/three-gpu-pathtracer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots and Repro Model**

-If applicable, add screenshots to help explain your problem (drag and drop the image).
+Add screenshots and a gltf model to help explain your problem (drag and drop).

 **Platform:**